Infernal-Insights/Hashmancer/README.md

 from a Redis cache for faster startup on remote nodes.
 GPU specs include a `pci_link_width` field for bandwidth-aware scheduling.
 The worker automatically detects NVIDIA, AMD, and Intel GPUs.
 Each worker record now stores the configured engine for low-bandwidth GPUs so the orchestrator knows whether to dispatch the special `darkling` engine.
+When batches are prefetched the orchestrator checks all workers and routes jobs into separate Redis streams:

+- `jobs` – normal queue for hashcat-based workers
+- `darkling-jobs` – mask tasks for workers running the `darkling` engine

+Dictionary or hybrid batches are duplicated for `darkling-jobs` as simple mask attacks so low-bandwidth nodes can contribute work.

 * `Server/` – FastAPI server and orchestration tools